OAuth 2.0 - Device flow

 Ask for a token

-Step 1: Request device and user codes
+Step 1: Request device and user code

 https://#identifydomain/runtime/oauth2/device_authorization